Take a first look inside stylish new Virgin Hotel location opening soon in Edinburgh

 Visitors will be spoiled for choice, as the space will contain multiple dining and drinking outlets, including the brand’s flagship space, Commons Club – where locals and tourists alike can sample creative cocktails and an eclectic food menu.

-It will be the first Virgin Hotel property to open in Europe.
+In addition, the hotel offers a rooftop sanctuary with unobstructed Edinburgh Castle views.

+The hotel will also be a stone's throw away from the city’s Grassmarket as well as popular tourist hot-spots such as Camera Obscura and Greyfriars Kirkyard.

-Sir Richard Branson, founder of the Virgin Group, said: “Edinburgh is such an iconic city and we’re thrilled to be able to say it will be the home of the first Virgin Hotel in the UK and across Europe.”
+James Bermingham, chief executive officer of Virgin Hotels commented: “Edinburgh is such an iconic city and we’re thrilled it will be the home of the first Virgin Hotels in the UK and across Europe.

+"Through dynamic contextual design and neighbourhood-centric influences the new hotel will be a cultural city hub, with a design that sustains the building’s heritage while adding a vibrant, new style to the area.”

+The hotel has been developed and is owned by Flemyn and managed by Virgin Hotels.

 Virgin Hotels will also be opening a second Scottish location this summer in Glasgow, overlooking the River Clyde.